oxygenium-network/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/package.md

 The `alphPlainTextBody` function is used to define an endpoint input/output that accepts/returns plain text data.
 This function uses the `Codec.string` codec to define the input/output format.

-Overall, this file defines a number of utility functions and types that are used throughout the Alephium project's API.
+Overall, this file defines a number of utility functions and types that are used throughout the Oxygenium project's API.
 These functions are used to handle errors, wrap results, and define input/output formats for endpoints.
 ## Questions:
  1. What is the purpose of this code file?
 - This code file defines a package object for the `org.oxygenium.api` package, which contains utility functions and type aliases for working with API errors and response bodies.